Akinbola247/Bridgefi/README.md

 # BridgeFi - Comprehensive Developer Guide

 BridgeFi is a cross-platform mobile application built with Expo that enables seamless conversion between Nigerian Naira (NGN) and USDC on the Mantle blockchain network.
-The platform provides on-ramp (NGN → USDC) and off-ramp (USDC → NGN) services with Paystack integration.
+The platform provides on-ramp (NGN → USDC) and off-ramp (USDC → NGN) services with Paystack integration with more fiat support coming soon across multiple countries.

 ## Table of Contents